 Step 5: UE measures and records the observed TAI list of the best cells with respect to time.

-Step 6: UE compares the TAI list assigned by AMF with the observed TAI from Step 5 and determines whether it is still within the registration area or not (details FFS).
+Step 6: UE compares the TAI list assigned by AMF with the observed TAI from Step 5 and determines whether it is still within the registration area or not (details may be refined).

 Step 7: If UE concludes that it has left the registration area, it initiates the Registration Update procedure and reports the observed TAI list to AMF by which AMF may assign a new UE-specific TAI list.
-The determination of the observed TAI list in UE including adding or deleting a TAI is FFS.
+The determination of the observed TAI list in UE including adding or deleting a TAI is possible alternative.

 8.3.2.3 Solution 3: Multi-Tracking Area ID based Registration update and paging